-WARNING: If received assembled, repeat all steps to ensure your saw is properly assembled and all fasteners are secure.
+▲ WARNING: If received assembled, repeat all steps to ensure your saw is properly assembled and all fasteners are secure.
 Always wear gloves when handling the chain.
 The chain is sharp and can cut you even when it is not moving!

-- Loosen and remove the chain brake nuts and the chain brake from the saw. - Remove the plastic shipping spacer (if present).
+- Loosen and remove the bar nuts and the clutch cover from the saw. - Remove the plastic shipping spacer (if present).

-3. An adjusting pin and screw is used to adjust the tension of the chain.
+An adjusting pin and screw is used to adjust the tension of the chain.
 It is very important when assembling the bar, that the pin located on the adjusting screw aligns into a hole in the bar.
 Turning the screw will move the adjustment pin up and down the screw.
 Locate this adjustment before you begin mounting the bar onto the saw.
-See illustration below.
+See following illustration.

-Adjustment located on Chain Brake
+Adjustment located on clutch cover

 - Turn the adjusting screw by hand counterclockwise until the adjusting pin just touches the stop.
-This should allow the pin to be near the correct position. - Slide guide bar behind clutch drum until guide bar stops against clutch drum sprocket.
+This should allow the pin to be near the correct position - Slide guide bar on bar bolts until guide bar stops against clutch drum sprocket.